Any questions? Rethinking traditional Q&A

 Before the session begins, decide on the number of sticky notes to give to each participant.
 The number will depend on the size of the group and the length of time available for any resulting sessions.
 Suggestions for the number of notes are in the table below.

 Hand out this number of sticky notes and a pen to each attendee.
 Ask the audience to write down one or more topics they would like explored or questions they would like answered during the session, one per note.
 Tell them they do not need to use all their notes.
-Indicate the wall area where notes can be posted, and ask them, once they have finished, to post their notes on the wall.
+Show where they can post the notes.
+Ask them, once they have finished, to post their notes on the wall.
 Give participants a few minutes to write their responses.
 During the note posting, it’s natural for people to hang around the wall and read what others have written.
 Let them do this, but ask people to allow late posters to get to the wall.

 Once you’ve posted all the notes, provide some time for everyone to take in the topics and questions displayed.
 You can then use this group sharing as a starting point for Open Space, Fishbowls, Plus/Delta, and other group discussion techniques discussed in my upcoming book.

 Creating a new conference is a chancy business that requires a certain amount of guts.
 I have worked on several conference projects that haven’t panned out.
-There’s no question that failing to engage a critical mass of registrants for an event that you thought would be popular is a disheartening experience.
+Failing to engage a critical mass of registrants for an event that you thought would be popular is a disheartening experience.

 Despite success in creating many successful new conferences over the last thirty years, I still don’t know how to predict whether an event will be viable.
 But I have learned one thing.